‘Green New Deal’ for Seattle? City Council members make pledge, details to come

 The local Green New Deal campaign is calling on City Hall to eliminate Seattle’s climate pollution by 2030, “address historical and current injustices” and create thousands of green, unionized jobs.

-Dozens of activists gathered outside Mayor Jenny Durkan’s office last week to launch the campaign and dozens showed up again Monday, describing the pledge by council members as a first step.
+Dozens of activists gathered outside Mayor Jenny Durkan’s office last week to launch the campaign and dozens showed up again Monday, describing the pledge championed Councilmember Mike O’Brien and affirmed by his colleagues as a first step.

 “Let’s be a leader in policymaking,” said Rachel Heaton, a Muckleshoot tribal member.
 “Let’s make those drastic changes and the changes that need to happen.”